terminusdb/terminusdb-bootstrap/README.md

 Ready to terminate?
 Go here: http://localhost:6363/dashboard

-## To stop, restart, attach, etc, see usage
+## To stop, attach, etc, see usage
 ```
 $ ./terminus-container